Skip to content

 Northwest Portland

 Looking for Old Portland charm, and interested in shopping and dining in historic homes that have been converted into unique new spaces?
 Then it’s time for a trip to Northwest Portland.
-This quadrant is home to Northwest 21st Avenue and Northwest 23rd Avenue, both of which offer an abundance of great restaurants (the latter was also named one of America’s Best Shopping Streets).
+This quadrant is home to Northwest 21st Avenue and Northwest 23rd Avenue — both of which offer an abundance of great restaurants — plus Old Town Chinatown and the Pearl District.

 When in Need of a Meal in Northwest